Open-DDR/test-purpose/systemc/QEMU_INTEGRATION_SUMMARY.md

-# Whitney LPDDR5 SystemC-QEMU Integration Summary
+# OpenDDR DDR SystemC-QEMU Integration Summary

 ## Project Overview

-This document summarizes the complete QEMU integration implementation for the Whitney LPDDR5 SystemC model, enabling system-level verification with real operating systems and applications.
+This document summarizes the complete QEMU integration implementation for the OpenDDR DDR SystemC model, enabling system-level verification with real operating systems and applications.

 ## What Was Created